 Combine cognac, Cointreau, Luxardo and lemon juice in a mixing glass with ice.
 Shake or stir for 15 to 20 seconds.
 Strain into a large chilled cocktail glass.
 Top off with champagne.
 Garnish with orange peel.

 The Mimosa, also recognized as a Buck’s Fizz, made the list as traditional favorite champagne cocktail.
 This classic seems to be a Sunday brunch staple, but the Mimosa is delicious anytime.
 It is also one of the lower calorie cocktails with no added liqueurs.
 Simply put a Mimosa contains chilled orange juice and champagne.
 However, tweak this classic cocktail a bit and it takes on another dimension.

-Barefoot Brunch – created by Cheri Loughlin
+Barefoot Brunch – recipe by Cheri Loughlin, The Intoxicologist

 Inspired by the classic Mimosa